 Why is it important to quickly detect when issues emerge with a model?
 Well, that’s simple.
 It all boils down to time and money.
 Poorly performing models can negatively impact your customer’s experiences, reduce revenue, start PR disasters, perpetuate systemic bias, and much more.
 The quicker you are able to surface issues, the faster you can drill down to resolve them.

-Models in production do not come without issues.
+Machine learning models in production do not come without issues.
 While research environments can be controlled, when served – models quickly become far more complex when met with the real world.
 Some challenges include constant data changes, rewriting the model in a new language, or pushing features into a store.
 Any minute change can jeopardize a model.
 Yet as it stands, most ML teams don’t know what’s wrong with their models until it’s too late.

 Models can gradually decay over time, digest outliers, over/under-index for specific cohorts, and significantly change business impact metrics.